shivamsaboo17/MyMachine/ISSUE_TEMPLATE.md

 - [ ] Assign this issue to me (I want to work on this).
 	- [ ] I ensure that I am not already assigned to 2 or more issues.
 - [ ] I will send my PR only after I'm assigned to this issue by any maintainer.
+- [ ] I understand that I will be un-assigned from an issue if I do not work on it for a week.
  It's not necessary for all for points to be checked, we will look upon what is required once you open an issue.